-- 2.7 The Budget Review Group, chaired by the Cabinet Portfolio Holder for Finance and Resources will continue to oversee all aspects of the budget process, including service review and challenge, longer term planning, development of budget options including proposals for savings and increasing income, agreeing consultation arrangements and consideration of feedback and seeking to deliver service models that drive improvement to front-line services whilst offering value for money. - 2.8 The budget options developed by the Budget Review Group will be subject to consultation seeking to gain the views of interested parties, using a variety of communications channels such as a special edition of the "Reporter", public meetings, town centre gazebos and stalls in public buildings.
-The results will be available for consideration by December and the MTFS amended, where necessary, to take account of them.
-Cabinet will consider these proposals, in the form of a draft budget for 2014/15 at its meeting on 15 January, to enable this to be submitted to the Transformation and Resources Overview and Scrutiny Committee on 22 January.
-As part of this process it is intended to repeat the Scrutiny Café event on 14 January which will enable all members to obtain information regarding budget options and to ask Cabinet members and officers questions about the options.
+- 2.7 The Council Leader and the Portfolio Holder for Finance and Resources are members of the Budget Review Group.
+The Budget Review Group will continue to oversee all aspects of the budget process, including service review and challenge, longer term planning, development of budget options including proposals for savings and increasing income, agreeing consultation arrangements and consideration of feedback and seeking to deliver service models that drive improvement to front-line services whilst offering value for money. - 2.8 The budget options developed by the Budget Review Group will be available for consideration by December and the MTFS amended, where necessary, to take account of them.
+Cabinet will consider these proposals, in the form of a draft budget for 2015/16 at its meeting on 14 January, to enable this to be submitted to the Finance, Resources and Partnerships Scrutiny Committee on 22 January.
+As part of this process it is intended to repeat the Scrutiny Café event on 13 January which will enable all members to obtain information regarding budget options and to ask Cabinet members and officers questions about the options. - 2.9 It is also envisaged that as in the last two years, the first draft of the savings plans for 2015/16 will be available for the meeting of the Finance and Resources Partnerships Scrutiny Committee on 4 December.